DomDomHaas/domdomhaas.github.io/_posts/2014-9-9-ColorPalette.md

 If you click on "Add Color" a new color (black by default) will be added to the right.
 "Remove last Color" will remove the last one on the right.

 Make sure to click on the **Save-Button** once you're finished!
-(If your using multiple gameobjects with Palettes scripts, make sure they have different names!)

 ***